 And if you haven’t, now is the right time to acquaint yourself with the service: the French start-up founded in 2008 has just scored another €1.3 million in funding to change the way you navigate the web.
 The social book-marking and navigation start-up – which allows users to organize and share their favorite websites via a system of digital “pearls” – has raised roughly €3.5 million to date.
 The inital €1 million raised was in June 2008 followed by €1.2 in June of the following year (in addition to some public funding from the French government).
 As the company seems to have a rather consistent annual funding pattern, we only hope that the valutation or shares aren’t being compromised.
-Pearltrees, a social tool for discovering and organizing Web content, has announced it secured a second round of funding for €1.3 million (US$1.6 million).
+Pearltrees lands $1.6M more for social discovery on the Web | Ve.

 The funding will be used to expand globally, especially in the US.
 Pearltrees is a free online social network that allows users to tag (or “pearl,” in the site’s parlance) content on the Web and share it with others who have similar interests.